Fixed term contracts

-Where a fixed term contract is terminated prior to the end of the term
+Where a fixed-term employment contract is terminated prior to the end of the term

-A fixed term employment contract is a type of employment contract that is limited to a specified period of time.
-Fixed term employment contracts are different to standard employment contracts as these types of contracts will automatically be terminated at the end of the fixed period rather than at the initiative of the parties.
-In recent years, fixed term employment agreements have become increasingly popular in the workplace.
+A fixed-term employment contract is a type of employment contract that is limited to a specified period of time.
+It is different to a standard employment contract in that it will automatically terminate at the end of the fixed period rather than at the initiative of the parties.
+In recent years, fixed-term employment agreements have become increasingly popular in the workplace.
 The key questions to consider with respect to the termination of a fixed term employment contract prior to the expiration of the fixed term include:

-Most fixed term contracts contain a clause for renewal for a further fixed term.
+Most fixed-term employment contracts contain a clause for renewal for a further fixed term.
 Such clauses are usually to the effect that at the conclusion of the initial fixed term, and following a review, the contract may be extended by the employer for a further specified fixed term.
-It is important to note that a mere failure of an employer to renew the fixed term contract will not be considered a breach of contract.
+It is important to note that a failure of an employer to renew the contract will not be considered a breach of contract.

 Is it a breach of contract if I was let go after I completed a specific task?

 Contracts may also be for a specific task.
-Task-based employment contracts are another type of fixed employment contract as, at the completion of the task, the intention is that the employment relationship will end.
-However, as with fixed term contracts, fixed task contracts are not considered fixed contracts if the employment contract contains a clause that allows either party to unilaterally terminate with notice, or alternatively with payment in lieu of notice.
+A task-based employment contract is another type of fixed employment contract because, at the completion of the task, the intention is that the employment relationship will end.
+However, as with a fixed-term employment contract, a fixed-task contract is not considered a fixed contract if it contains a clause that allows either party to unilaterally terminate with notice, or alternatively with payment in lieu of notice.

-The case law is also relatively clear on the issue of when a fixed term contract is considered a pure task-based contract.
-Employment for a specific task only applies where that task is “for a project or job which is distinct or identifiable in its own right”.3 As such, the employee should only be working on the specific task for which they have been employed, and which justified the employee’s employment, or alternatively, should only be carrying out the tasks that are reasonably incidental to the nature of the specified task.
+The case law is also relatively clear on the issue of when a fixed-term employment contract is considered a pure task-based contract.
+Employment for a specific task applies only where that task is “for a project or job which is distinct or identifiable in its own right”.3 As such, the employee should be working only on the specific task for which they have been employed, and which justified the employee’s employment, or alternatively, should be carrying out only the tasks that are reasonably incidental to the nature of the specified task.

 In the case of Henderson v John Holland Pty Ltd,4 an employee who was employed purely as a concrete finisher on a specific project was found to be employed for a specific task only, and as such, the employment contract was found to have reasonably come to an end once the employee completed the concrete finishing work on the project.

-However, it is important to distinguish the difference between a fixed task contract and an apprenticeship or traineeship.
+However, it is important to distinguish between a fixed-task contract and an apprenticeship or traineeship.
 Employment for the purposes of an apprenticeship or traineeship has been construed to be general employment and not for a specific task.
-This is because an apprenticeship or traineeship is a mixture of training and work that makes it difficult to prescribe, and as such, it does not come under the definition of employment for a specific task.
+This is because an apprenticeship or traineeship is a mixture of training and work that makes it difficult to prescribe, and so it does not come under the definition of employment for a specific task.

-The remedies available for a successful claim for breach of a fixed term employment contract may include reinstatement and/or compensation.
-Compensation will generally be calculated based on an assessment of loss due to the breach across the remaining term of the fixed contract, but will be considered in light of all the facts and circumstances that relevantly apply to each individual claim.
+The remedies available for a successful claim for breach of a fixed-term employment contract may include reinstatement and/or compensation.
+Compensation will generally be calculated based on an assessment of loss due to the breach across the remaining term of the fixed contract, but will be considered in light of all the facts and circumstances that apply to each individual claim.

 Contact Gibbs Wright Litigation Lawyers

-Contact our litigation lawyers at Gibbs Wright, for a free and confidential consultation about your fixed term contract dispute to explore your legal rights and options.
+Contact our litigation lawyers at Gibbs Wright, for a free and confidential consultation about your fixed-term employment contract dispute to explore your legal rights and options.

 D’Lima v Princess Margaret Hospital (1995) 64 IR 19.